craftcms/feed-me/docs/guides/importing-assets.md

 ```
 :::

 Choose either the XML or JSON (depending on your preference), and save as a file in the root of your public directory.
-We'll assume its `http://craft.local/assets-feed.xml`.
+We’ll assume its URL is `http://craft.local/assets-feed.xml`.

-## Setup your Feed
+## Set Up Your Feed

-With your feed data in place, go to Feed Me's main control panel screen, and add a new feed.
+With your feed data in place, go to Feed Me’s main control panel view and add a new feed.

 Enter the following details: